dainstudios/untidy/README.md

 ```

 ## Installation
-Can be installed via pip by downloading the `untidy-{release-version}.tar.gz` file under release section.
+Can be installed via directly via pip or by downloading the `untidy-{release-version}.tar.gz` file under release section.
 Run the command

 ```commandline
 pip install `untidy-{release-version}.tar.gz`